Julio Recoba

-Julio César Recoba Serena (born 3 April 1997) is a Uruguayan professional footballer who plays as a midfielder for Uruguayan Segunda División Amateur club Mar de Fondo.
+Julio César Recoba Serena (born 3 April 1997) is a Uruguayan professional footballer who plays as a midfielder.

 Career

 Recoba started his senior career with amateur side Basáñez.
 In January 2019, he was signed by Uruguayan Primera División club Fénix.
 He made his professional debut on 20 August 2020 in a 2–2 draw against Cerro.

 In June 2022, he signed for Uruguayan Segunda División Amateur club Mar de Fondo.

 Personal life

-Julio is the son of former Uruguay international Álvaro Recoba.
+Recoba is the son of former Uruguay international Álvaro Recoba.
+His half-brother Jeremía Recoba is also a professional footballer.